Sam-Dragon/cloud/GCP.md

 - It is mainly for migration activities or short lived activities
 - Migration is On by default
 - short lived activites needs to be configured

+> GPU
+- High performance for math intensive & graph intensive workloads
+- High cost
+- Use images for GPU libraries

+  > Restrictions
+  - Limited to specific machine types
+  - Cannot be used for maintainance
+  - Allow restart always

 # Simplifying vm instance setup
 - Startup scripts